RCN-ECS/CnGV/notebook/20200930_MA_NewDataGeneration_2Envs.md

 Overview: I simulate a single average phenotype for each genotype/environment, and use that average to anchor

 First I simulate a single mean phenotype for 2 genotypes across 2 environments using the regression equation.
 I add the interaction term but no noise.
+The below example has interaction = 0, so there is no GxE in these plots.

 ```{code1}
 # True mean phenotype data using regression equation